 The following notices identify excess proceeds from tax sales which have recently been deposited with the superior court.
 Click on the notice for more information.
 Under state law, only record owners and encumbrancers whose interests were extinguished by the sale are entitled to these proceeds (NOT members of the general public), and they must do so within 90 days after the court deposit.
-After that deadline, the unclaimed funds become the property of the State of Connecticut.
+After that deadline, the unclaimed funds are escheated to the State of Connecticut.
 If a municipality has referred you to this website in response to your inquiry about excess proceeds, then no such claimable unexpired funds exist other than any listed below.
 If you believe you are entitled to claim any of these excess funds, or wish to assist any such person, consult with an attorney immediately about the applicable procedures and restrictions.
-There is no “claim form.”
+There is no official “claim form.”
 Instead, you or your attorney must create a written claim to file with the court and formally serve upon all other record owners and encumbrancers.
 A sample form is below which may help you do so, but it is not guaranteed to work for your particular situation.
 Do *not* send your claim to the municipality or name the municipality as a party to your claim, unless the municipality has explicitly consented in writing to participation in those proceedings.

 $5,989.05 on July 11, 2017 to Hartford Superior Court